 Y and hit the

 Note: change your_example.com, the domain you want to use for PrestaShop.

 <VirtualHost *:80> ServerAdmin [email protected]_example.com ServerName your_example.com ServerAlias www.your_example.com DocumentRoot /var/www/prestashop <Directory /var/www/prestashop> Options +FollowSymlinks AllowOverride All Require all granted </Directory> ErrorLog /var/log/apache2/prestashop-error_log CustomLog /var/log/apache2/prestashop-access_log common </VirtualHost>

-Enable the Prestashop Apache configuration and restart the webserver.
+Enable the Prestashop Apache configuration and restart the web server.

 sudo a2ensite prestashop.conf

-Disable default Apache page
+Disable the default Apache page

 sudo a2dissite 000-default.conf